gbarillot/svelte-rails/README.md

 - **Pagination** with Kaminari
 - **Dynamic search filters** with Ransack, 100% routing and query string friendly
 - **Websockets** zero configuration needed, ActionCable out of the box
+- **Image upload** with ActiveStorage wired to the API and ready to roll
 - **Bootstrap like grid** using CSS Grid layout

 All of this is designed with maintainability and readability in mind, slightly inspired by the Rails conventions.